What Papers to check before buying property?

-Real estate investments are lifetime investments involving your life earnings, it becomes a crucial part to properly check the papers before buying any property.
+Real estate investments are life time investments involving your life earnings, it becomes crucial part to properly check the papers before buying any property.

-In India revenue departments are complex to understand -let it be different hierarchies of officers or their powers and duties, everything seems to be like nexus to a common man.
-It happens that in different states, the officers with the same designation are called with different names.
-All it creates a hodgepodge scenario to understand how to go about checking of property papers.
+In India revenue departments are complex to understand -let it be different hierarchies of officers or their powers and duties, everything seems tobe like nexus to a common man.
+It happens that in different states, the officers with same designation are called with different names.
+All it creates hodgepodge scenario to understand how to go about checking of property papers.

 The list of common Papers to be checked varies according to the nature of property you are buying, yet we have comprehended following lists of documents to be checked in case of different properties.

-A suggestive list of basic Papers to be checked while buying a property:
+List of legal documents to be checked while buying property:-

 - Encumbrances:– When anyone obtain loan from the bank, to protect itself the bank intimates to the local registrar of the property on which the loan is obtained to put its encumbrance right so that the mortgagee cannot sell the property.
 At the time of buying property, you can register at the registrar office whether any encumbrances are marked on the intended property or not.